RecheDev/RecheDev/README.md

 **Software Engineer**

-Currently I will be focusing on training my skills without any assistance from LLMs.
+Currently I will be focusing on training my skills to become a fullstack developer with the focus on JavaScript/TypeScript.

-Anything that I will upload to GitHub will be 100% built by myself + research on google/stackoverflow.

-I don't think using LLMs is a bad thing but in my learning route I decided to never use them.
+I also like to be up to date with IA tools that improve productivity.

 📫 **Let's connect:** [LinkedIn](https://www.linkedin.com/in/luisrecheamado/)